Transactional emails can increase customer retention and speed up time to next purchase

 6. Customer service replies

 Customer service replies are responses from a company’s support team to inquiries, concerns, or feedback provided by customers.
-These replies are customized to specific issues raised by the customer.
+These emails should always contain personalized, customer-specific information, pulled from the customer’s profile housed within a B2C CRM.

 If they’re simple replies, they may be generated by a chatbot.
 But more often, they come from a real human on your customer service team.